curiohoiho/mobx-study/src/core/_design_notes.md

 current status of porting this folder: just starting

-most recent sync from original: commit 7a51700 Dec 15, 2016 previous sync:
+most recent sync from original: Jan 17, 2017 3.0
+previous sync:

 #  This first list shows source files ported, listed in order ported, as there are dependencies among them:

+- globalstate.ts - 50% complete

-- utils.ts -
+- derivation.ts - 70% complete
-a few words here

-- dom.spec.js - not ported, as there isn't really anything there now

 # This 2nd list gives notes on all the files, listed alphabetically by file:

-## utils.ts - 0% complete
+## globalstate.ts - 0% complete
 - check the to-dos

 Dependencies:

 Circular dependencies:

-- ./GridOptionsWrapper
-- ./entities/column
-- ./entities/rowNode

 Waiting on: